spaceflint7/bluebonnet/USAGE-ANDROID.md

 #### Goal

-- Set up development of an Android app using a .NET language
+- Set up development of an Android app using a .NET language.

     - Either in Visual Studio or using the command line `dotnet` tool.

 - Use Android Studio to build the app.

-    - With a Gradle plugin to compile .NET code.
+    - With a Gradle task to build the .NET project.

-    - And a Gradle build task to convert the .NET code to Java compiled form.
+    - And a Gradle task to convert the .NET code to Java compiled form.

 - Most of development should be possible on Windows without requiring an Android device.